Deathmax/deathmax.github.io/_posts/2015-05-28-bravefrontier-update-notes.md

 This also brings about parade events, where Super versions require 1 key, and Mega versions require 3 keys.

+* SMP reduced from 40EN to 30EN
+* SJP reduced from 40EN to 30EN

 ---

 #Claire/Colt ES